jhauga/ccal/README.md

 # ccal

 Simple GUI (*Windows OS only*) and command line calculator, allowing for arithmetic equations.
-This project was mainly utilized to learn `c`, but turned out to be pretty useful as it allows for long mathmematicl expressions.
+This project was mainly utilized to learn `C`, but turned out to be pretty useful as it allows for long mathematical expressions.

 ## Requirements: